Three basic types of arthritis may affect the knee joint.

 - Other measures may include applications of heat or ice, water exercises, liniments or elastic bandage

 Several types of drugs can be used in treating arthritis of the knee.
-Because every patient is different, and because not all people respond the same to medications, your orthopaedic surgeon will develop a program for your specific condition.
+Because every patient is different, and because not all people respond the same to medications, your orthopedic surgeon will develop a program for your specific condition.

 - Anti-inflammatory medications can include aspirin, acetaminophen or ibuprofen to help reduce swelling in the joint